seokhwan/sn_stl/README.md

 # SN_STL
 sn_stl is a small implementation of stl (c++ standard template library) for <strong>complex realtime software</strong>.

+You can find the full documentation of the SN_STL at https://seokhwan.github.io/

 ## What is the complex realtime software ?
 The complex realtime software runs on generally following environment : <br>
 1. There is a handy RTOS: Xenomai / RT preempt patched Linux, VxWorks, or INtime on Windows